thefuga/go-collections/README.md

 # Collections
-Collections packge inspired on Laravel Collections
+Collections package inspired on Laravel Collections

 ## What?
 This is A VERY EARLY AND EXPERIMENTAL attempt to build a generic collection in Go.